w3c/wot-thing-description/planning/work-items/other-documents-sync/arch.md

 - [ ] 48.
 If DTLS 1.3 cannot be used for compatibility reasons but secure transport over UDP is appropriate, then DTLS 1.2 [RFC6347] MAY be used. ([arch-security-consideration-dtls-1-2](https://www.w3.org/TR/wot-architecture11/#arch-security-consideration-dtls-1-2))

   - A3: This should be a generic assertion to all bindings that can support TCP.
 The implementation enforcement can only happen in the binding, which is informative.
 However, we should recommend all implementers to do that.
 In the binding documents, there should be informative notes about this that can point back to TD.
+  - Note: Since QUIC can be used as a secure transport over UDP, we need to rephrase this assertion, i.e., UDP doesn't imply DTLS.

 - [ ] 49.
 Versions of DTLS or TLS earlier than 1.2 MUST NOT be used for new development. ([arch-security-consideration-no-earlier-tls-or-dtls](https://www.w3.org/TR/wot-architecture11/#arch-security-consideration-no-earlier-tls-or-dtls))
   - A3: This should be a generic assertion to all bindings that can support TCP.
 The implementation enforcement can only happen in the binding, which is informative.
 However, we should recommend all implementers to do that.
 In the binding documents, there should be informative notes about this that can point back to TD.